Ortho® WeedClear™ Weed Killer for Lawns Ready To Spray

 Where to Use

-- Use on cool season grasses like Kentucky Bluegrass, Ryegrass, Tall Fescue, and Fine Fescues as well as warm season grasses like Bermudagrass (common and hybrid), St. Augustinegrass (including Floratam), Centipedegrass, Zoysiagrass, Buffalograss, and Bahiagrass.
+- Use on cool season grasses like Kentucky Bluegrass, Ryegrass, Tall Fescue, and Fine Fescues as well as warm season grasses like Bermudagrass (common and hybrid), St. Augustinegrass (excluding Floratam), Centipedegrass, Zoysiagrass, Buffalograss, and Bahiagrass.

 - Do not apply to hybrid Bermudagrass when daytime temperatures exceed 85°F.